TDOT is a proud recipient of the 2023 NAPPC Roadside Management Award.

 Pollinator-friendly language has been included in the nation’s transportation funding law, the Fixing America’s Surface Transportation Act.* Tennessee Department of Transportation is following this important legislation and taking the lead in establishing pollinator policies and practices.

-TDOT is dedicated to growing, supporting, and protecting pollinators across Tennessee through education, partnerships, and sound environmental practices by:
+TDOT is dedicated to growing, supporting, and protecting pollinators across Tennessee through education, partnerships and sound environmental practices by:

 Meet Polli, the Bee from Tennessee!

 To forward pollinator education, TDOT has created a series of animated educational videos about pollination and pollinator species featuring narrator Polli the Bee from Tennessee.
 These episodes educate children about the process of pollination, its importance, and the pollinator species native to Tennessee and the world.
+Now avalable in English and Spanish!

 We hope that Tennessee Educators, students, and the public enjoy learning more about pollinators and their impact in the state and the world!